JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 ### Connecting to the WiFi Manager
 1. Connect your computer or phone to the WiFi network hosted by the ESP8266.
 You may connect the WiFi network `DuinoI2C_ESP` and key in password as `password` manually or use QR scanner to skip the typing if OLED is connected to the ESP.
 Or just scan the QR below in this page.
 2. Open a web browser and navigate to http://192.168.4.1 by typing in the browser or use QR scanner to skip the typing if OLED is connected to the ESP.
-3. The web interface will allow you to configure your WiFi credentials, Duino username and mining key, and optionally the firmware OTA credential.
-FWU - Firmware WiFi Update
+3. The web interface will allow you to configure your WiFi credentials, Duino username and mining key, optionally the firmware OTA credential (FWU - Firmware WiFi Update), and optionally configure static IP address.
 4. Click on Save button to store the inputs in ESP8266.
 The ESP should restart automatically and start working!

 <img src="assets/ui10.jpg" alt="ui10" width="20%"> --> <img src="assets/ui11.jpg" alt="ui11" width="20%"> --> <img src="assets/ui12.jpg" alt="ui12" width="20%"> --> <img src="assets/ui08.jpg" alt="ui08" width="20%"> --> <img src="assets/ui09.jpg" alt="ui09" width="20%"> --> <img src="assets/ui13.jpg" alt="ui13" width="20%"> --> <img src="assets/ui14.jpg" alt="ui14" width="20%">